Step-by-Step Internal Audit Checklist

 These resources can be leveraged to identify relevant risks, inform internal audit procedures, and encourage continuous improvement in your internal audit program.
 Having the right people and talent in place to perform the necessary audit activities is critical to your program’s success, and pulling in additional resources during an audit can be challenging.
 By lining up your SMEs ahead of time, you can smooth out your audit workflow and reduce friction.

-Collating guidance from the Institute of Internal Auditors (IIA), the International Professional Practices Framework (IPPF) contains both mandatory and best practice recommendations.
+Collecting guidance from the Institute of Internal Auditors (IIA), the International Professional Practices Framework (IPPF) contains both mandatory and best practice recommendations.
 The IPPF aims to support the overall mission, “To enhance and protect organizational value by providing risk-based and objective assurance, advice, and insight.”
-The core elements of the IPPF are the: Core Principles for the Professional Practice of Internal Auditing, Definition of Internal Auditing, Code of Ethics, and International Standards for the Professional Practice of Internal Auditing.
+The core elements of the IPPF are: Core Principles for the Professional Practice of Internal Auditing, Definition of Internal Auditing, Code of Ethics, and International Standards for the Professional Practice of Internal Auditing.

 In addition to the IIA, organizations like ISACA can also provide guidance around internal audit processes.